CookieDonger/guess-that-song/README.md

 #### /guess

 <p>
-Guess takes the global variables for RNG so that it can choose a random song.
-If the global variables for RNG have not been set, it will not play a song.
+Guess takes the variables for RNG so that it can choose a random song.
+If the variables for RNG have not been set, it will not play a song.
 If no active player is found, it will return to index will an error message saying so.
-If length is equal to 0, then it shall not use the part global variable when playing.
+If length is equal to 0, then it shall not use the part variable when playing.
 </p>

 #### /reload

 <p>
-Reload will reroll the numbers and find a new excerpt to play, and it makes sure that the song, part, and playlist exist by using the Spotify data, hence why I decided to only limit it to Spotify playlists because albums and tracks have different data and that was painful to try and figure out how to access the data.
+Reload will reroll the numbers and find a new excerpt to play, and it makes sure that the song, part, and playlist exist by using the Spotify data, hence why I decided to only limit it to Spotify playlists because albums and tracks have different data to simplify the process of gathering data.
 </p>

 #### /reveal

 <p>
-Reveal just takes the data of the song name and artist(Composer), and then just slaps it onto the HTML for the user to see, again this is why I only allowed playlists.
+Reveal just takes the data of the song name and artist(Composer), and then just puts it onto the HTML for the user to see via render_template, again this is why I only allowed playlists.
 </p>